Always run this code.

 # Question 8, 9 here

-Print the integers from 0 - 10 using a for
+Print the integers from 0 - 10 using a for loop

-Print the integers from 0 - 10 using a while
+Print the integers from 0 - 10 using a while loop

-Write a function that takes x
+Write a function that takes x as input and prints it

-and prints every number between 0 and x-1
+Write a function that takes x and prints every number between 0 and x-1 using a for loop

 def printValues(x):